BROADFORD COWL © Project Weekend Creative LTD. 2019

 1. Using the 4mm circular knitting needles and a 6”-8” long yarn tail, Cast-On 100 stitches using the ALTERNATING CABLE CAST-ON METHOD FOR 1X1 RIB.

-TIP: Pairing 4mm needles with this yarn will create a beautiful tight border pattern, It is a bit tricky to cast on as the stitches are that much tighter and will require a bit more guidance over the needles.
+TIP: Pairing 4mm needles with this yarn will create a beautiful tight border pattern, Using such a small needle is a bit tricky to cast on with, as the stitches are that much tighter and will require a bit more guidance over the needles.
+Try and keep the cast-on stitches loose so you can easily get your needle through them.

-2. Set Up Row: *K1tbl, P1tbl repeat from * to the end of row.
+2. Set Up Row: *K1tbl, P1 repeat from * to the end of row.

 3. Place a stitch marker on your right needle and join the work in the round, being careful not to twist any stitches.

-4. Rounds 1 & 2: *K1tbl, P1tbl repeat from * to the end of the round.
+4. Rounds 1 & 2: *K1tbl, P1 repeat from * to the end of the round.
 Transferring the stitch marker from the left to the right needle at the end of each round.

 This completes the first border section.